top of page

 sknigamiiml

 A large percentage of emissions in textiles is generated during the initial phases of the supply chain.
-Approximately 70-85% of the overall emissions are associated with the extraction of the raw material, fiber processing and wet processing operations, including dyeing and finishing.
+Approximately 70-85% of the overall emissions are associated with the extraction of raw materials, fiber processing, and wet processing operations, including dyeing and finishing.
 The polyester manufacturing process alone contributes hundreds of millions of tonnes of greenhouse gases every year.
-Before the manufacturers execute the plans to reduce them, we need to understand the locations of the largest footprints.
+Before manufacturers execute plans to reduce emissions, we need to understand the locations of the largest footprints.

 Select Raw Materials with Low Carbon

 Brand actions clearly show how material choices can help reduce carbon emissions.
-But in this era of advertisement , we should not be traped in Green Washing .
-Greenwashing is a deceptive marketing practice where companies mislead consumers into believing their products, services, or operations are more environmentally friendly or sustainable than they actually are, often through vague claims, misleading labels, nature imagery, or focusing on minor eco-friendly aspects while hiding significant negative impacts.
+However, in this era of advertising, we should not be trapped in greenwashing.
+Greenwashing is a deceptive marketing practice where companies mislead consumers into believing their products, services, or operations are more environmentally friendly or sustainable than they actually are.
+This often occurs through vague claims, misleading labels, nature imagery, or focusing on minor eco-friendly aspects while hiding significant negative impacts.

 Improve Energy Efficiency

-To minimize emissions, manufacturers can update their modern machines that are energy efficient and optimize processes.
-The energy monitoring systems installed in real time assist in determining the areas where electricity and heat consumption can be reduced.
+To minimize emissions, manufacturers can update their machines to be more energy-efficient and optimize processes.
+Energy monitoring systems installed in real-time assist in determining areas where electricity and heat consumption can be reduced.

 Switch to Renewable Energy

-Most textile manufacturers in Asia and Europe are placing solar roof tops or buying renewable energy credits.
-In Vietnam, as an example, the major apparel firms agreed to buy the renewable electricity directly from manufacturing premises.
-This reduces carbon emissions, and it reduces the risk of being exposed to energy price volatility.
+Using renewable energy instead of fossil fuels in factories will drastically lower emissions.
+Most textile manufacturers in Asia and Europe are installing solar rooftops or purchasing renewable energy credits.
+For example, in Vietnam, major apparel firms have agreed to buy renewable electricity directly from manufacturing premises.
+This reduces carbon emissions and mitigates the risk of exposure to energy price volatility.

-Global fashion companies are also recording advancements in renewable energy in supply chains as part of sustainability undertakings.
+Global fashion companies are also making advancements in renewable energy within their supply chains as part of their sustainability initiatives.

-Wet processing, which includes dyeing and finishing, is one of the most carbon-intensive stages in the production of textiles.
+Wet processing, which includes dyeing and finishing, is one of the most carbon-intensive stages in textile production.

 Advantages of Updated Technologies